Continuous-time persuasion by filtering: Applications

 Nevertheless, the vast collection of communication functionalities of smart meters has raised concerns about both their acceptability among consumers (see \cite{Pepermans14}) and their efficiency within specific electricity tariff structures (see \cite{Dato20, Nouicer23}).
 Indeed, smart meters offer social utility mainly when pricing schemes are based on time-of-use, allowing consumers to adjust their consumption in response to varying rates throughout the day.
 Nevertheless, existing dynamic tarification has already succeeded in reducing electricity consumption without relying on sophisticated digital technologies (see \cite{Faruqui10}).
 Indeed, an important feature of the smart meter is the frequency at which electricity consumption is measured.
 From daily measurements to high-frequency monitoring (meaning several kHz), the data collected on the household consumption varies significantly across this spectrum: in the first case, one can only assess daily electricity consumption trends, while at the other end of the frequency spectrum, it is possible to identify specific household appliances in use and offer tailored energy efficiency advice (see \cite{Schirmer23} for a review of non-intrusive load management applications of smart meters).
 Nevertheless, measuring the electricity consumption at a higher frequency increases the cost of the smart meters information system.
 This raises the question: what is the socially optimal trade-off?

 In what follows, we focus on the social economic value of smart meters in their role as information provision tools to consumers.
 We frame the problem in a persuasion framework in continuous-time.
 At initial time, a regulated electricity producer acting as a monopolist on the market considers investing in a {\em device}, the smart meter, designed to provide information to the consumers on their real-time consumption so that they can adjust their behaviour in response to fluctuating electricity prices.
 The device has several features that can be resumed by its ability to provide an accurate description of the continuous consumption of the consumer.
+This accuracy can be thought as the frequency at which the device provides information on the consumption of the consumers.
+Indeed, prior to the development of smart meters, the electricity consumption of households were measured once a year, and bills that were sent very month or every two months, were based on past estimation of the consumption.
+Now, with smart meters, it is possible to measure the electricity consumption at a daily basis, or an hourly basis and even at a 10-minutes basis.
+The consumers could reveice a bill every hour.
 Would the cost of such devices be negligible, the attention of the consumer infinite, and the electricity consistent with marginal costs of production, the solution is simply to install the most precise device and to provide full information to the consumer (see \cite{Aid23}).
-In a more realistic scenario, where the device is costly and consumers face frictions in changing their consumption habits, the producer has to make a trade-off choice between the rate at which information is provided to consumers and the induced investment cost.
+However, it is quite clear that measuring and delivering to the consumers its consumption at a one-minute basis should be (much) more costly than a simple annual measure.
+Thus, when the device is costly and consumers face frictions in changing their consumption habits, the producer has to make a trade-off choice between the rate at which information is provided to consumers and the induced investment cost.

 We assume that consumers have the capacity to process any level of information rate but present frictions in changing their habit of consumption.
 We analyse and discuss two cases: the case where consumers are modeled as a representative agent and the case of a crowd of interacting consumers, leading to a persuasion problem with mean-field interaction of the Receivers.